 The Graduate School of Medical Sciences, a semiautonomous component of the Graduate School of Cornell University, provides an environment for advanced study and research in specific areas of the basic biomedical sciences.
 Graduate programs leading to the degree of Doctor of Philosophy are currently offered in the Fields of Biochemistry, Biological Structure and Cell Biology, Biology, Biomathematics, Biophysics, Genetics, Microbiology, Neurobiology and Behavior, Pathology, Pharmacology, and Physiology.
-Certain of these graduate fields also offer programs leading to the degree of Master of Science.
-The faculty recommends the award of advanced general degrees not only as the result of the fulfillment of certain formal academic requirements but also as evidence of the development and possession of a critical and creative ability in science.
-Proof of this ability is embodied in a dissertation which the candidate presents to the faculty as an original research contribution in the area of study.
+Certain of these Fields also offer programs leading to the degree of Master of Science.
+The Faculty recommends the award of advanced general degrees not only as the result of the fulfillment of certain formal academic requirements but also as evidence of the development and possession of a critical and creative ability in science.
+Proof of this ability is embodied in a dissertation which the candidate presents to the Faculty as an original research contribution in his area of study.

-Freedom and independence are key qualities of scholarship, and graduate education at Cornell attempts to preserve them for teacher and student.
-Each graduate student is supervised by his or her own Special Committee, a small group of faculty members selected by the student.
-Within the broad framework of requirements for residence, examinations and thesis, and additional regulations of individual fields, the Cornell graduate student and this Special Committee are completely free to plan a program of study.
-The Graduate School of Medical Sciences sets no overall course, credit-hour, or grade requirements.
-The Special Committee has extraordinary independence in guiding the student's program, and a student will be recommended for a degree whenever this committee judges the student qualified.
+Freedom and independence are key gualities of scholarship, and graduate education at Cornell attempts to preserve them for teacher and student.
+Each graduate student is supervised by his own Special Committee, a small group of faculty members selected by the student.
+Within the broad framework of requirements for residence, examinations and thesis, and additional regulations of individual fields, the Cornell graduate student and his Special Committee are completely free to plan a program of study.
+The Graduate School of Medical Sciences sets no overall course. credit-hour, or grade requirements.
+The Special Committee has extraordinary independence in guiding the student's program, and the student will be recommended for his degree whenever his Committee judges him qualified.